We work to ensure that children and young people get the healthcare treatment they need.

 - Children and young people who have a healthcare need/problem and different family members.

-As well as providing information, support, advice, a liaison role and resources on any aspect of a child or young person’s healthcare, we also have a range of projects operating in different parts of the country, each of which deals with a specific topic of children’s and young people’s health.
+As well as providing information, support, a liaison role, and resources on any aspect of a child or young person’s healthcare, we also have a range of services operating in different parts of the country, each of which deal with a specific topic of children’s and young people’s health.

 which is delivering workshops to support children and young people to cope better with their long term conditions.